Berlin river cruise: Should you book a Spree boat tour?

 So, after writing down the boat tour itinerary, the famous sights, and what to expect from it, it’s time to write my opinion about it.

-Yes, it absolutely deserves going on a 1-hour boat tour on River Spree when you visit Berlin.
-Seeing landmarks from the water level and enjoying a different perspective are enough reasons to embark on a boat tour.
+Yes, it absolutely deserves going on a 1-hour boat tour on the River Spree when you visit Berlin.
+Seeing landmarks from the water and enjoying a different perspective are enough reasons to take a boat tour.
 Moreover, I believe that 20-25 euros (depending on the cruise) is a fair cost for an activity like this.
 You won’t be forced to buy food or drinks on board, and you can simply enjoy your boat trip around Berlin.

 Even for me, who calls Berlin home, it was a fun activity, and I definitely recommend it to my readers.
 It’s a unique thing to do in Berlin, and the cost is fair.